Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### Escape Characters
-Escape characters are a special characters used within a string, they are an alternate interpretation of the characters in the following character sequence, it basically allows you to insert illegal characters inside a string.
-For instance a single-quote character <kbd>'</kbd> that is surrounded by single-quote string, which will cause an error on the Lua program.
-They are define with the backslash character <kbd>\\</kbd> followed by the specified character to use after that; they're listed below.
+Escape characters are special characters used within a string.
+They are an alternate interpretation of the characters in the following character sequence.
+Escape characters allow you to insert illegal characters inside a string.
+For instance, a single-quote character <kbd>'</kbd> surrounded by a single-quote string will cause an error in the Lua program.
+Escape characters are defined with the backslash character <kbd>\\</kbd> followed by the specified character to use.

 Example:
 ```lua